 For details of staff working in this research theme, please visit the ARCIO website.

 Previous graduates have gone on to careers in academia as well as to a variety of employers across the world such as: Honda, Bank of China Hong Kong, and Chinese Academy of Science.
 Another popular route for graduates is to pursue post-doctoral research, consultancy or enter policy-based institutions.

-If you wish to be considered for ESRC scholarship, the final deadline for submitting your PhD application is 5th January 2021.
-Online interviews will be conducted on the 13 and 14 January 2021.
+If you wish to be considered for ESRC scholarship, the final deadline for submitting your PhD application is 5 January 2022.
 If you are nominated for the scholarship, you will receive an email shortly after that about the ESRC studentship process.
 Early application is strongly encouraged.